konfuzio-ai/konfuzio-sdk/docs/web/api.md

 .. meta::
-   :description: Documentation of the Konfuzio API with code snippets and examples on how to access it and how to use some of the endpoints.
+   :description: Information about the Konfuzio Web Server including examples on how to use and communicate with it.

 ## Konfuzio API Video Tutorial